Object: Portrait of Annie Baigent and Ashley Heath Baigent

 To the best of Te Papa’s knowledge, under New Zealand law:

 - there is no copyright or other intellectual property rights in this work in New Zealand; and

 - the work may be copied and otherwise re-used in New Zealand without copyright or other intellectual property rights related restriction.

 Te Papa will not be liable to you, on any legal basis (including negligence), for any loss or damage you suffer through your use of this material, except in those cases where the law does not allow us to exclude or limit our liability to you.

 |Title||Portrait of Annie Baigent and Ashley Heath Baigent|

 |Classification||studio portraits, portraits, black-and-white negatives, gelatin dry plate negatives|

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-The soldier in this image has been identified as Ashley Heath Baigent and the woman is thought to be his wife Annie (nee Packard).
-Ashley was a farmer from Takaka at the time he attested for service on 8 January 1917.
-He was assigned to the NZFA New Zealand Field Artillery's 25th Reinforcements but was found to have a goitre and therefore 'unfit for active service'.
+Ashley Baigent strikes a confident pose, standing next to his wife, but his war service was to be brief and uneventful.
+A farmer from Takaka, Golden Bay at the time he attested for service on 8 January 1917, Ashley was assigned to New Zealand Field Artillery's 25th Reinforcements but was found to have a goitre and therefore 'unfit for active service'.

 Disclaimer: This information was created from historic documentation, and may not necessarily reflect the best available knowledge about the item.
 Some collection images are created for identification purposes only and may not be of reproduction quality.
 Some images are not available due to copyright restrictions.
 If you have information or questions about objects in the collection, contact us using our enquiry form.
 You can also find out more about Collections Online.